Professor of Government and International Relations

 B.A., University of Texas at San Antonio; M.A., University of Notre Dame; Ph.D., University of Notre Dame

-South African Politics
+- Human Rights and South African Politics

-She delivered the 2005 Baccalaureate speech, "The Long End of the Stick", at the College's 87th Commencement.
+In 2005 she delivered the 2005 Baccalaureate speech, "The Long End of the Stick", at the College's 87th Commencement.